 Do Your Homework.

 One of the best sales interviews I ever sat in on was a display of the power of homework and preparation.
 Prior to his interview, the sales rep I’m referencing reached out to and connected with several of my client’s sales reps via Linkedin.
-From those calls he learned 3 things.
+From those calls, he learned 3 things.
 1. The hardest part of the job is getting in the door (prospecting).
 2. The Sales Manager focuses on this topic during an interview.
-3. He know his talents fit the position and that he would excel at the role.
+3. He knows his talents fit the position and that he would excel at the role.

 At the interview, my client asked him, “how do you get in the door with a prospect?”